feltcute/ModdingDocsMGD/Doc/Monsters/Triggers.rst

   "theText":[
-    "Triggers upon reaching less than 30% of their max health.", "Only happens once, heals will not reset it.", "The "move": key should be empty.",
+    "Triggers upon reaching less than 30% of their max health.", "Only happens once, heals will not reset it.", "The "move": key should be empty."
     ]
   },